SmallImprovements-OpenSource/si-proxy-geoip-data/Readme.md

 ### Updating Geo locations

 1. When you download the database it will have a date suffix in the filename.
-2. Update the VERSION in the Dockerfile with the date from the suffix
+1. Update the VERSION in the Dockerfile with the date from the suffix

 ### Mapping a Property
-1. Add the field you need to `PROPERTIES` in the dockerfile.
-When the container is build it will be extracted to `field.map`
+1. Find the field name you need in the CSV file
+1. Run `node index` with the CSV that contains it and the property as a last argument.
+You'll find examples of this in the `Dockerfile`

 ### Releasing a new Version
 Every tagged version will be published.
 The tag should reflect the database used: